hmc-cs111-spring2023/scala-machines/README.md

 you have implemented both DFAs and REs._

 Once you have completed both parts, you can try the command `conversion/main` in sbt.
-This command, runs the `main` program in [Conversion.scala](conversion/src/main/scala/Conversion.scala).
+This command runs the `main` program in [Conversion.scala](conversion/src/main/scala/Conversion.scala).
 This function converts an example regular expression to its equivalent DFA, generates a picture of it, and checks that the original RE and the DFA agree on a sample input.